longyarnz/infospread/Using Queries.md

 * Email: longyarnz@gmail.com

-## API Endpoints
+### API Endpoints

 There are following endpoints (2) exposed to the API:
-1) infospread.herokuapp.com/api/xxxx: There are 4 options for the *xxxx* fields:
+1) **infospread.herokuapp.com/api/_xxxx_**: There are 4 options for the *xxxx* fields:
-  * Customer: *infospread.herokuapp.com/api/customers* loads all the customer data in the database.
+     * **infospread.herokuapp.com/api/customers** loads all the customer data in the database.
-  * Palettes: *infospread.herokuapp.com/api/palettes* loads all the palette data in the database.
+     * **infospread.herokuapp.com/api/palettes** loads all the palette data in the database.
-  * Platform: *infospread.herokuapp.com/api/platforms* loads all the platform data in the database.
+     * **infospread.herokuapp.com/api/platforms** loads all the platform data in the database.
-  * Viewer: *infospread.herokuapp.com/api/viewers* loads all the viewer data in the database.
+     * **infospread.herokuapp.com/api/viewers** loads all the viewer data in the database.

-2) infospread.herokuapp.com/spread: This endpoint collects queries and executes them against the database.
-When a request is sent to the API, it validates the request before sending to the Mongo server.
-Prequisites for a valid request are:
+2) **infospread.herokuapp.com/spread**: This endpoint collects queries and executes them against the database.
+When a request is sent to the API, it validates the request and sends it to the Mongo server.
+Prerequisites for a valid request are:
-  * It must be sent via the http *POST* method.
+     * It must be sent via the http **POST** method.
      * It must contain a request object in JSON format.
-  * The request JSON must contain contain a *query* field and an optional *variables* field: The posted request must contain a query field where the query name is stored.
+     * The request JSON must contain contain a **query** field and an optional **variables** field: The posted request must contain a query field where the query name is stored.
 All possible queries are listed under the *Using Queries Topic*.
      * The Content-Type header of the request must be set to *application/json*.

 Example:
   ```js